them-es/wordpress-blocks-boilerplate/README.md

 ## Setup

 -   Prerequisites: [Node.js](https://nodejs.org) (NPM) needs to be installed on your system
--   [Download](https://github.com/them-es/wordpress-blocks-starter/archive/master.zip) the source code of this repository to a **new directory** (e.g. `/blocks`) in your WordPress theme
+-   [Download](https://github.com/them-es/wordpress-blocks-starter/archive/master.zip) the source code of this repository to a **new directory** (e.g. `/blocks`)
--   Add the following code snippet to `functions.php` in your theme (or reference it in your plugin's index.php file)
+-   Add the following code snippet to `functions.php` in your theme (or reference it in your plugin index file)

 ```
 $theme_blocks = __DIR__ . '/blocks/index.php';